LondonBiofoundry/basicsynbio/README.md

 *The basicsynbio API extends the [Bioython library](https://biopython.org/).
 Extensive knowledge of Biopython is not required but basic knowledge of key objects would aid users.*

-To create genbank or FASTA files for BASIC DNA assemblies:
+Assemble BASIC DNA assembly constructs and export the assembled sequences to FASTA or GenBank files:

 1. [Import BASIC parts](#1-import-basic-parts)
 2. [Create assemblies from BASIC parts using linkers](#2-create-assemblies-from-basic-parts-using-linkers)